Cyann-nrd/PCBS-Expe-Dehane-90/README.md

 ## Stimuli

-The task shows two-digit numbers (between 11 and 99), displayed for 2 s each and followed by a fixation cross for also 2 s.
+The task shows two-digit numbers (between 11 and 99), approximately 3 cm high, displayed for 2 s each and followed by a fixation cross for also 2 s.

 A task list was created with all numbers from 11 to 99, except the standard 55.
 Numbers ranging from 41 to 69 were presented four times; numbers outside this interval were presented twice.
 This list was pseudorandomised fulfilling the additional constraints that (a) the same number never be presented twice in a row, and (b) subjects never press the same key more than three times in a row.

 An additional training list was presented before the beginning of the task.
 This list was constituted by 10 numbers picked randomly in the same interval of two_digit numbers as the task list. co Data from these 10 trials were not included in the analyses.

+## Expected results

+Results shows that Reaction Times (RTs) decreased with target-standard distance.
+The data are compatible with the holistic model: participants compare multidigit numbers by computing the whole magnitude of the numbers before comparing them.